Blueberry River First Nations

 The Blueberry River First Nations is an Indian band based in the Peace country in northeast British Columbia.
 The band is headquartered on Blueberry River 205 Indian reserve located 80 km northwest of Fort St. John.
 The band is party to Treaty 8.

 History

+The earliest record of the Dane-zaa people came from oral stories recorded by fur traders in 1793.
+At the time, the band occupied land in the Rocky Mountains in Northwestern Alberta, Canada.

 In April 2020, the nation went into lockdown after COVID-19 struck.

+Leadership

 In May 2021, the Federal Court of Canada ordered the nation's governing council to meet to discuss a petition to have Chief Marvin Yahey removed from his position.
-The petition had been started by three councillors, alleging a breach of the Chief's fiduciary duties and noting that the council hadn't met in over a year.
+The petition had been started by three councilors, alleging a breach of the Chief's fiduciary duties and noting that the council hadn't met in over a year.
+The council found Yahey guilty, and he was removed as Chief after eight years of leadership.
+Chief Judy Desjarlais, Yahey's successor, was removed from her position as chief on September 17, 2024 after the council found her guilty of giving gas and oil companies permit approvals to work on the traditional lands without consulting the other council members.